 (1) The FOI Act applies as a law of a participating jurisdiction for the purposes of the national registration and accreditation scheme.

-(2) The regulations under this Law may modify the FOI Act for the purposes of this Law.
+(2) For the purposes of subsection (1), the FOI Act applies —

+(a) as if a reference to the Office of the Australian Information Commissioner were a reference to the Office of the National Health Practitioner Privacy Commissioner; and

+(b) as if a reference to the Information Commissioner were a reference to the National Health Practitioner Privacy Commissioner; and

+(c) with any other modifications made by the regulations.

-(3) Without limiting subsection (2), the regulations may —
+(3) Without limiting subsection (2)(c), the regulations may —

 (a) provide that the FOI Act applies under subsection (1) as if a provision of the FOI Act specified in the regulations were omitted; or